Primary Resources for Rebels

 - Dave Mitchell and Andrew Boyd, Beautiful Trouble: A Toolbox for Revolution.
 This is a good source for ideas about tactics.
 The same content, along with other information, is on the website www.beautifultrouble.org

 - Barbara Ransby, Ella Baker and the Black Freedom Movement.
-A good biography of the main founder of the Student Nonviolent Coordinating Committee.
+A good biography of the initial convenor of the Student Nonviolent Coordinating Committee.

 - David S. Meyer, The Politics of Protest.
 Chapter 3 is about becoming an activist.